alipzsh/knowledge-base/DOM-based XSS.md

 ## Discovery

+where is the sink.
+how the input is being passed to it.

 ### step 1: [[find sources and sinks]]
 ### step 2: is it [[vulnerable sinks]]
 ### step 3: hover over the variable to see it's value. use payloads based on [XSS context](XSS contexts.md).